ArcGIS Blog

 In the editor window, clear the contents of the table.
 Select all of the cells in the table and press the Delete key on your keyboard.
 Or select all the cells and click the Settings button, click the Modify table tab, and click Clear cells.
 Click Apply to save the changes.

-Clear the contents in the table
+Clear the contents in your table template.

 How do I add variables from the data browser to a custom tabular infographic?